Catraq/Linux-Joystick-input/README.md

 Library for reading joystick input and mapping the input to output suitable for the application.

 The input is fetched from the kernel joystick driver.
 The axis values are then mapped to outputs using a linear matrix, making mixing of the inputs straight forward.
-Can be used without linear map.
+There are support for picking a joystick input by requirements on number of axises and buttons.

-See test/joystick.c for example.
+See test/test.c for example.

+## Quick start
 mkdir build
 cd build
 cmake ..
 make
+./test
+or
 ./test /dev/input/js0